AlternatingSum/Banana-identification/README.md

 # Banana-identification
-A convolutional neural network, built from scratch, distinguishes bananas from randomly generated images which are statistically similar to bananas.
+This program constructs a class to implement neural networks with both convolutional layers and fully connected layers.
+It then trains a convolutional neural network to distinguish images of bananas from randomly generated images which are statistically similar to bananas.
+This neural network performs perfectly (304/304 correct predictions on the testing set) for types of images which are similar to (but distinct from) those used in its training.
+Its performance on new types of images is mixed, but better than random.